Rosuav/rosuav.github.io/PortalPoints.md

 ## What have games scored?

-TODO: Tabulate games with their Aris and Mashies.
-Relicta will be the first listed.
-Portal I can't actually rate on its own scale, since I don't have a first-timer's view.
+Games will be tabulated here with their Aris and Mashies as they are completed.
+I can't actually rate Portal on its own scale, since I don't have a first-timer's view.

 Game    | Aristotles | Mashy Spike Plates
 --------|------------|-------------------